ctrngk/SuperMemoAssistant.Services.HTML/README.md

 - For example, ```using SuperMemoAssistant.Extensions;``` in SuperMemoAssistant.Services.HTML show errors like "Cannot resolve symbol 'Extensions'", is actually referenced from SuperMemoAssistant.Interop.dll
 - Both SuperMemoAssistant.Interop.dll and SuperMemoAssistant.Serivces.HTML.dll will be generated locally in the same directory, after a simple "Build Solution"
 - Lock SuperMemoAssistant.Interop.dll to version 2.0.5.10, where git commit is 10/25/2020
+- Recreate and tidy up the SuperMemoAssistant.Services.HTML.csproj to use consistent and dependable package versions from Nuget
+- Set configuration to Debug/x86 only